secretstartups/handbook/content/handbook/company/culture/all-remote/universal-remote.md

 ---
 layout: default
 title: GitLab's Universal Remote weekly web show
-description: "Join us for a weekly web show where we’ll take 30 minutes to talk about the realities of remote work.
-We’ll tackle the real challenges, ask the hard questions, and of course, we’ll be sure to not take ourselves too seriously."
+description: "Join us for a weekly web show where we'll take 30 minutes to talk about the realities of remote work.
+We'll tackle the real challenges, ask the hard questions, and of course, we'll be sure to not take ourselves too seriously."
 suppress_header: true
 extra_css:
   - meetups.css